Young Money Entertainment: 2003–2010: Label beginnings and We Are Young Money

-On February 15, 2013, Mack Maine announced group We the Future and Lil Wayne's 14-year-old daughter Reginae Carter had signed to Young Money.
+On February 15, 2013, Mack Maine announced group W3 the Future and Lil Wayne's 14-year-old daughter Reginae Carter had signed to Young Money.
 In the same year, Young Money released Lil Wayne's I Am Not a Human Being II, Tyga's Hotel California and Drake's Nothing Was the Same on March 26, April 7, and September 24, respectively.
+On May 14, 2013, Morton released his first and only major-label album with the Young Money, New Orleans, before departing the label soon thereafter.
+In June, upcoming artist Chanel West Coast announced she had been signed to Young Money after she went to Miami to meet Lil Wayne and play her music for him.
+She simultaneously announced her upcoming mixtape, Now You Know, would be under the label.

-In December 2012 Mack Maine announced a second Young Money album would be released.
+In December 2012, Mack Maine announced a second Young Money album would be released.
 In February 2013, label co-owner Birdman released a compilation mixtape with Cash Money and Young Money titled Rich Gang: All Stars.
 Shortly after, Birdman announced compilation album Rich Gang and its schedule for release to be on May 21, 2013.
 He added Rich Gang would feature members of Cash Money, Young Money and various Young Money collaborators.
 The first single from the project, "Tapout", was released on March 12, 2013, and featured Lil Wayne, Future, Mack Maine, and Nicki Minaj and produced by 808 Mafia's Southside and TM88.
 The album would then be pushed back to July 23, 2013.